 The Network Monitor shows you all the network requests Firefox makes (for example, when it loads a page, or due to XMLHttpRequests), how long each request takes, and details of each request.
-To open the monitor select "Network" from the "Web Developer" menu (which is a submenu in the "Tools" menu on the Mac), or open the Developer Toolbox and switch to the "Network" tab.

 The Network Monitor will appear at the bottom of the browser window.
 Reload the page to see the requests:

-From Firefox 40 onwards, the Network Monitor records network requests any time the Toolbox is open, even if the Network Monitor itself is not selected.
+The Network Monitor records network requests any time the Toolbox is open, even if the Network Monitor itself is not selected.
 This means you can start debugging a page in, for example, the Web Console, then switch to the Network Monitor to see network activity without having to reload the page.

 Network request list